3 Ways to Use Towels for a Monster Grip

 More Grip Training posts here: How to Improve Grip Strength

 - Pain Free Grip Work!!!

 - What is the Best Material for Wrapping Nails?

 - Gripping Against Time: Taking Blob Training to the Next Level

 - Developing Grip Strength – Thick Bar Training Methods

 This entry was posted on Monday, December 28th, 2009 at 12:23 am and is filed under feats of strength bending, grip strength blob, how to improve grip strength, improve grip strength crush, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson